Cooked and Ready to serve

 What is banana squash?

-It is a large winter squash that is part of the same botanical family as gourds and pumpkins.
-This variety of squash can grow to be pretty big at two or three feet in length and can weigh close to 35 pounds.
+It is a large winter squash in the same botanical family as gourds and pumpkins.
+This variety of squash can grow to be pretty big, at two or three feet in length and weighing close to 35 pounds.

-Although they are considered a “winter” squash variety, they are generally available all year long but are more prevalent in the fall and winter months.
+Although they’re considered a “winter” squash variety, they are generally available year-round but are more prevalent in the fall and winter.

 Are banana squash and butternut squash the same?

-Although they are similar, the two actually are different varieties.
-Banana squash has a nice mellow flavor, and it can be used in any of your recipes calling for a squash-colored orange, like the acorn and kabocha you often see in the store or at your farmer’s market.
+Although they are similar, the two are actually different varieties.
+Banana squash has a nice mellow flavor, and it can be used in any recipe calling for a squash-colored orange, like the acorn and kabocha you often see in the store or at your farmer’s market.

 Can you eat the skin of a banana squash?

-The skin is very thick compared to many squash varieties and is thrown away since the meaty flesh is the only part considered edible.
+The skin is thick compared to many squash varieties and is thrown away since the meaty flesh is the only edible part of the squash.

 How can I store the freshly picked squash until I’m ready to cook it?

-Try storing the picked squash in a cool, dark, and dry place at 50-60 F / 10-15 C in a well-ventilated area that has a good circulation of air available.
+Store the picked squash in a cool, dark, and dry place at 50-60 F / 10-15 C in a well-ventilated area with good air circulation.

 Place the raw squash with the skin removed in a bag or an airtight container in the refrigerator.
-It will be good for 3 to 5 days.
+It will be suitable for 3 to 5 days.

 How do I store the leftover cooked banana squash?